clubrescue/clubrescue-wp/readme.txt

 2. This is another sample screen shot description.

 == Changelog ==

+= 0.0.5 =
+* Added a function that allows My Club.Rescue to authenticate against O365 directly.
+* Authentication against WordPress will be depreciated in future C.R releases.

 = 0.0.4 =
 * All shortcodes have been replaced by a single shortcode with attributes.